mofasseldotcom/BootScoreHTML/README.md

 # BootScoreHTML is the HTML version of [BootScore](http://bootscore.com) WordPress Theme Framework
 ===

+You can visit this repository output here [BootScoreHTML LIve](https://webguymofassel.github.io/BootScoreHTML)

 This is a multipurpose Wordpress Starter Theme framework (HTML Version) built using [Underscores](http://underscores.me) and [Bootstrap](http://getbootstrap.com).

 ## Quick start